Skip Navigation

 Return to main MCHbest page >>

 Overview.
-Case management plays a crucial role in supporting families experiencing homelessness, especially those involved with child welfare.
+Case management plays a crucial role in supporting homeless families, especially those involved with child welfare.
 Effective case management can provide individualized services tailored to the specific needs of each family, helping them navigate complex systems and access necessary resources.
-Overall, effective case management for families experiencing homelessness, particularly those involved with child welfare, is essential for providing holistic support, addressing underlying issues, and promoting stability and well-being for both parents and children.[1]
+Overall, effective case management for homeless families, particularly those involved with child welfare, is essential for providing holistic support, addressing underlying issues, and promoting stability and well-being for both parents and children.[1]

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):